8090-inc/xrx-sample-apps/README.md

 The reasoning systems process input, generate responses and manage the overall conversation flow within the xRx framework.
 Each subdirectory in this folder represents a different application, including a specific reasoning agent and an UI.

+> **Documentation.** Check out the full documentation [here](8090-inc.github.io/xrx-core/).

 ## Available Reasoning Applications
 1. [Simple App](./simple-app): A simple template for creating custom reasoning apps.
+2. [Pizza Store](./pizza-store): An app designed to handle app-based interactions with a Pizza Store.
-2. [Shopify App](./shopify-app): An app designed to handle app-based interactions with a Shopify store.
+3. [Shopify App](./shopify-app): An app designed to handle app-based interactions with a Shopify store.
-3. [Wolfram Assistant App](./wolfram-assistant-app): An app designed to handle math and physics-based interactions.
+4. [Wolfram Assistant App](./wolfram-assistant-app): An app designed to handle math and physics-based interactions.
-4. [Patient Information App](./patient-information-app): An app designed to collect and manage patient information before a doctor's visit.
+5. [Patient Information App](./patient-information-app): An app designed to collect and manage patient information before a doctor's visit.

 ## Usage
 To get started with xRx, follow these steps: